-Your payment will be limited to the amount that would have been paid by the prior carrier.
-Unum will reduce your payment by any amount for which your prior carrier is liable.
+If you have not returned to active employment before your disability begins, your payment will be limited to the amount that would have been paid by the prior carrier.
+Unum will reduce your payment by an amount for which your prior carrier is liable.

-WHAT IF YOU HAVE A DISABILITY DUE TO A PRE-EXISTING CONDITION WHEN YOUR EMPLOYER CHANGES INSURANCE CARRIERS TO UNUM?
+WHAT IF YOU HAVE A DISABILITY DUE TO A PRE-EXISTING CONDITION AFTER YOUR EMPLOYER CHANGES INSURANCE CARRIERS TO UNUM OR AFTER YOU BECOME INSURED UNDER THE UNUM PLAN DUE TO A MERGER, ACQUISITION OR AFFILIATION?
 (Continuity of Coverage)